ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 Note:

-The highest level biological entity (often Donor) is not ‘derived from’ anything.
+- The highest level biological entity (often Donor) is not ‘derived from’ anything.
 However all other biomaterials in the dataset are derived from another entity, most often this entity will be another biomaterial.
+- If a source biomaterial ID field is not shown in the tab, please add the appropriate column to the tab by copying ID column from the source tab and pasting into the target tab.

 ### Processes